johburn/crypto-lottery/README.md

 # Crypto Lottery

-This repository is referenced in
+This repository is intended to be the code base for the tutorial:

 ### Test Smart Contract locally